Altinity/clickhouse-grafana/README.md

 ### Functions

-Those functions are just templates of SQL queries and you can check the final query at Raw SQL Editor mode.
+Functions are just templates of SQL queries and you can check the final query at [Raw SQL Editor mode](https://github.com/Vertamedia/clickhouse-grafana/blob/master/README.md#raw-sql-editor).
 If some additional complexity is needed - just copy raw sql into textarea and make according changes.
 Remember that macros are still available to use.

 There are some limits in function use because of poor query analysis: